 Oil-based lubes are equally as slick as silicone (maybe even slicker), and are extremely long-lasting (making them great for extended play).
 In fact, they become more slippery as you add heat/friction.
 However, it’s important to note that oil-based lubes are neither condom nor latex toy safe, will also stain sheets and surfaces, and technically are not supposed to be used for internal anal play.
 They, however, are used extensively in massages and also have scents that can be quite stimulating, producing elevated releases of endorphins.

-People ask us at Bespoke Surgical all the time to recommend the best lubricants, but as you can tell, it truly depends on the situation of use, personal preference, and budgetary requirements.
+People ask us at Bespoke Surgical all the time to recommend the best anal lubes, but as you can tell, it truly depends on the situation of use, personal preference, and budgetary requirements.
 There is no correct answer to the question, but the key is to educate oneself on all the pros and cons of each category and request samples from the manufactures to determine likability before purchasing.
+The primary thing to keep in mind is that it is always necessary to use lube for anal and it’s worth doing some research to find the best anal lube for your needs.